Conviction Report

 registration has expired, or if the registrant has ceased to do

 business in the manner contemplated by his registration.
-Any person
+It shall

-who violates this subsection may be sentenced to a term of
+Any person who violates this subsection may be sentenced to a term

-imprisonment of not more than 1 year, and shall be fined a minimum
+of imprisonment of not more than 1 year, and shall be fined a

-of $1,000, or both, except that if he commits such offense after a
+minimum of $1,000, or both, except that if he commits such offense

-prior conviction under this subchapter or subchapter II of this
+after a prior conviction under this subchapter or subchapter II of

-chapter, or a prior conviction for any drug, narcotic, or chemical
+this chapter, or a prior conviction for any drug, narcotic, or

-offense chargeable under the law of any State, has become final, he
+chemical offense chargeable under the law of any State, has become

 final, he shall be sentenced to a term of imprisonment for not less

-than 90 days but not more than 3 years, and shall be fined a
+not less than 90 days but not more than 3 years, and shall be fined

-minimum of $5,000.
-Notwithstanding the preceding sentence, a person
+a minimum of $5,000.
+Notwithstanding the preceding sentence, a

-convicted under this subsection for the possession of a mixture or
+person convicted under this subsection for the possession of a

-substance which contains cocaine base shall be imprisoned not less
+mixture or substance which contains cocaine base shall be

-subsection and the amount of the mixture or substance exceeds 5
+under this subsection and the amount of the mixture or substance

-grams, if the conviction is after a prior conviction for the
+exceeds 5 grams, if the conviction is after a prior conviction for

 becomes final and the amount of the mixture or substance exceeds 3